ewhicher/matter/content/collections/case_studies/launching-the-future-of-connected-vehicles.md

         type: text
         text: "The primary experience takes the form of a car journey.
 The story of a family's day trip to the beach in their EV.
 The power and versatility of the BlackBerry IVY technology are brought to life for CES delegates in a tangible and inspiring way."
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'As the experience progresses individual use cases are revealed via an in-car application: EV Range Expert.'
-  -
     type: set
     attrs:
       id: lcjabtwi